 All approved essential travelers must comply with the guidance from the Rhode Island Department of Health regarding returning to Rhode Island from travel outside of the state either from abroad or domestically.

 In addition, faculty, staff or graduate students who plan to return to Brown’s campus must also comply with the protocol for a safe return to Brown's campus found on the Healthy Brown website.

 Faculty- and student-run field trips off campus

 As outlined in Brown’s Plan for a Healthy and Safe 2020-21, travel guidance and policy will reflect the University’s overall plan for academic classes, including de-densification or reduced capacity of spaces, social distancing and other public health best practices in accordance with our shared responsibility for health and well-being.
-As such, no off-campus faculty- or staff-led, course-based, non-academic or administrative field trips involving faculty, staff and/or students will be permitted at least through the fall semester.
+As such, no off-campus faculty- or staff-led, course-based, non-academic or administrative field trips involving faculty, staff and/or students will be permitted at least through the spring semester.
 This includes any field trips to or in the greater Providence area.

 Consistent with Brown’s extracurricular activities policy and Student Activities Office policy, student-run field trips that are considered part of a student club, academic or administrative department, or organization that is affiliated with the University will not be permitted until further notice.